vertica/vertica-containers/UDx-container/README.md

 Outside the VSDK container, the Vertica port is mapped to the non-standard port `11233`.
 The `-U dbadmin` connects to Vertica as the DBADMIN user.
 The database does not have any other users defined.
 DBADMIN has a blank password in this container's database, and has permission to manipulate UDx libraries in the container's database.

-## Stopping and removing the test Vertica server
+## Stop and remove the test Vertica server

 Stop the container with `docker stop`: